AmirRoshankar/Hands-Free_Laptop_Control/README.md

 Need to read a recipe on your laptop while you chop, peel and knead?
 Don't touch your device with your filthy hands, use this instead!

 # Welcome to the Hands-Free Laptop Control Project
+View a demo of the project in the FinalDemoVideo.mp4 file.
 Execute the handTrack.py file run the program.
 It works best with even, mild lighting on a constant, solid color background.

 The program uses the OpenCV library, as well as a bank of over 6000 contours of